This page contains affiliate links.

-Direct response has existed for a long time now.
+Direct response advertising (formerly known as mail order) has existed for a long time now.
 It's a modality of advertising that allows for precise monitoring of the promotion's performance by means of tracking keys or other mechanisms that operate with a logic similar to keying the response of the advertisement's call-to-action.
 If you still don't know, an example of keying is the little number some coupons on magazines carried, that if you managed to see it, you always wondered what did it mean.

 The person in the gold disc above is Gary Halbert, one of the most famous and controversial copywriters.
-If you read the Boron letters to learn about copywriting you find out that back then, when Gary wrote his letters, the copywriting business relied very heavily in direct response marketing and its main tool: the targeted customer list for mailings.
-Variables by which they used to build lists back then were
+If you read the Boron letters to learn about copywriting you find out that back then when Gary, The King of Copy, wrote his letters, the copywriting business relied very heavily on direct response marketing and its main tool: the targeted customer list for mailings.
+Variables by which they used to build lists back then were:

 I dare say that a quarter of a century ago, lists were the lifeblood of any copywriting business worth its salt.
 Today there are many more techniques available and buying targeted email lists from brokers doesn't carry the same weight that it did when snail mail was the standard modality of direct response marketing.

-Still, there's a market for it and there are list sellers ready to furnish you with from half a million to over ten millions emails if you have the cash to pay for them.
+Still, there's a market for it and there are list sellers ready to furnish you with from half a million to over ten million emails if you have the cash to pay for those lists.
 I think one should approach this subject very carefully.
 You don't want to use targeted lists without knowing what you're doing, because you have the potential to deliver a (probably mortal) blow to your business if you do it wrong and get classified as a spammer.

-A good and safe way to start with direct response, even while one is a novice and still learning is, if you have a website, to implement forms in certain sections of the website for your users to register.
-This will build you a very good list because is the most targeted kind of one, a list of persons that's already interested in what you have to offer.
+A good and safe way to start with direct response advertising, even while one is a novice and still learning is, if you have a website, to implement forms in certain sections of the website for your users to sign-up for your list or to register in your website.
+This will build you a very good list because is the most targeted kind of prospects list you could build, a list of persons that are already interested in what you have to offer.

 Anyway, it's always a good idea to warn them that you are collecting their email to send them an email campaign later.
-In parallel, you might also build a list from people that contacts you for an x reason, but your contact page must have a different form that will build a different list, separate from your email marketing list.
-In that form you must give them a 0 spam assurance that it's just a contact form and they are not opting in into any marketing list by giving a contact email address.
+In parallel, you might also build a list from people that contacts you for x reason, but your contact page must have a different form that will build a different list, separate from your email marketing list.
+In that form, you must give them a 0 spam assurance that it's just a contact form and they are not opting into any marketing list by giving a contact email address, but also you must tell them that they may receive promotional offers related to the contact query they sent you.

-Many categories of sales letter, two of which are the direct respone (email) sales letter and the sales letter as part of the copy in a squeeze page or as component of any other type of long copy advertisement.
+Many categories of sales letter, two of which are the direct response (email) sales letter and the sales letter as part of the copy in a squeeze page or as a component of any other type of long copy advertisement.

 There's also de video sales letter (VSL,ᔥ/r/_mai_pen_rai_) which is the same as a readable one, the only difference it's the sales letter is streamlined into the video's script.